 Trailblazers... (aired May 2020) Long gone are the days of the Civilian Conservation Corps, the army of laborers shipped around the country during the Great Depression as our nation's work relief program.
 The government paid them to build trails, parks and recreation areas; and we still use many of them today.

 But public lands trails need to be maintained, or they simply disappear.
 And some of the trails are doing just that.
 Luckily, Idahoans are filling the gap... for free.
 They are this century's CCC.
 We call them Trailblazers.

 Our eastern Idaho producer, Kris Millgate was the lead on this one, ably assisted by editor and videographer Jay Krajic.

 You can watch the half hour "Trailblazers" here.

 (Photo by Kris Millgate)

-Urban Wildlife...
-It's understandable that wildlife prefer our neighborhoods at certain times of the year.
+Urban Wildlife... (aired July 2020) It's understandable that wildlife prefer our neighborhoods at certain times of the year.
 And that's not always a good thing -- for them or for us.
-We've asked our Facebook friends to send us video of the interactions with deer and elk, cougars and wolves, geese, ducks, skunks, etc. And we're out getting interviews ourselves.
+We asked our Facebook and Instagram friends to send us video of the interactions with deer and elk, cougars and wolves, geese, ducks, skunks, etc. And, they obliged.

 (Photo by Kevin Kaiser)